- About Lung Cancer

 If there aren’t in-person support groups near you, if extra support is needed, or you appreciate the convenience of telephone-based support, here are some ways to connect.

-If you like the idea of being able to connect online with others from all over the country who understand lung cancer, there are several options.
+If you like the idea of being able to connect on the go or online with others from all over the country who understand lung cancer, there are several options.

 While peer support can be helpful, sometimes it’s not enough.
 A professional (psychiatrist, psychologist, social worker, counselor, therapist) may be better suited to talk about your feelings and reactions to the diagnosis and help you feel better.
 Finding help through counseling isn’t a sign of weakness, it is a sign of strength.
 Here are some ideas to find the help you need.